emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Streams load very fast. ✔️
 1. Content is 1080p and can be changed lower. ✔️
 1. Find streams quickly, including older content. ✔️
-1. They have 3 sources but they don't switch if one fails. ⚠️
+1. They have 3 sources but they don't auto-switch if one fails. ⚠️
 1. Site has no auto-next. ❌
 1. Its solid, has good user settings, feels modern. ✔️
 1. Allows adding + searching your own subtitles. ✔️